-Kyoto Prize Scholarship online applications will be available through The San Diego Foundation website beginning December 4, 2013.
+Kyoto Prize Scholarship online applications will be available through The San Diego Foundation website.
+Please check back in September, 2014 for 2014-2015 application dates and information.
 All applications will be submitted through their online common application portal.
 Students must register to submit an application and are encouraged to register with The San Diego Foundation early.
 Access to the Common Application takes approximately 48 hours.

 Students wishing to apply for the Kyoto Prize Scholarship will be required to submit an essay – maximum 500 words, in addition to the Common Application questions included in the application.

 Select ONE of the following 2014 Kyoto Prize Laureates.

 – Advanced Technology – Field of

 – Arts & Philosophy – Field of

 Describe what inspires you most about his/her life, achievements, work and contributions to society.